Division of labour: Industrial organisational psychology

-Job satisfaction has been shown to improve as an employee is given the task of a specific job.
-Students who have received PhDs in a chosen field later report increased satisfaction compared to their previous jobs.
+Job satisfaction has been shown to improve when an employee is assigned a specific job.
+Students who have received PhDs in a chosen field later report greater job satisfaction than in their previous jobs.
 This can be attributed to their high levels of specialisation.
-The higher the training needed for the specialised job position, the higher is the level of job satisfaction as well, although many highly specialised jobs can be monotonous and produce high rates of burnout periodically.
+The higher the training needed for the specialised job position, the higher the level of job satisfaction is as well, although many highly specialised jobs can be monotonous and produce high rates of burnout periodically.

 Division of work

-In contrast to division of labour, division of work refers to the division of a large task, contract, or project into smaller tasks—each with a separate schedule within the overall project schedule.
+In contrast to division of labour, division of work refers to breaking a large task, contract, or project into smaller tasks—each with its own schedule within the overall project schedule.

-Division of labour, instead, refers to the allocation of tasks to individuals or organisations according to the skills and/or equipment those people or organisations possess.
+Division of labour, instead, refers to the allocation of tasks to individuals or organisations according to the skills and/or equipment they possess.
 Often division of labour and division of work are both part of the economic activity within an industrial nation or organisation.